concourse/rfcs/074-k8s-storage/proposal.md

 ## Level Setting

+Before getting into the meat of the proposal let's first understand level set on our understanding of [baggageclaim]() and the [CSI spec]().

 ### What does Baggageclaim do?

 Baggageclaim comes as two components: a client and a server communicating over an HTTP REST API.
 The server component manages volumes within a specified directory on the host.